mireckazimir/room-monitor/README.md

-# room-monitor
-## Room monitoring shield for Raspberry Pi Zero
+# Room monitoring shield for Raspberry Pi Zero

 Hardware design and software implementation of Room monitoring shield for Master's thesis.